 There are ongoing efforts to try and convince BaFin and the German legislator that the current understanding of the law, whereby SPVs are not exempt from the banking licence requirement, is detrimental to the cause which the German legislator was trying to achieve with the amendments - namely promoting non-bank-based forms of financing.
-Not granting SPVs the benefits of the exemption thus essentially means that EU loan funds are currently restrained from entering the German loan market as they are not able to utilise the structures they have in place.
-Softening the exemption up to also include SPVs would send a positive signal towards the loan funds market in Germany.
+Not granting SPVs the benefits of the exemption thus essentially means that EU loan funds are currently restrained from entering the German loan market, as they are not able to utilise the structures they have in place.
+Softening the exemption up, to also include SPVs, would send a positive signal towards the loan funds market in Germany.
+Meanwhile industry organisations are working to address concerns regarding the proposed Directive with the European legislators, to introduce the perspective of institutional loan purchasers into the legislative process.